MIDDLESEX YANKEE CONFERENCE GIRL'S LEAGUE

 8. Any player incurring four (4) penalties in one game will be immediately ejected from the game and receive a game misconduct which must be served at the next scheduled MYCGL game.

-9. The exchange of fists (fighting) on or off the ice between players will carry an automatic misconduct penalty with a one-game suspension.
+9. Fighting on or off the ice between players will carry an automatic misconduct penalty with a one-game suspension.
 See Rule 11.

 To satisfy USA Hockey rules, the player must sit out the next game when assessed a game misconduct penalty with an ejection and noted on the scoresheet.